GIS-Halmstad/audioguide/README.md

 - The second stop in guide with `guideId` 1 will display `4.jpg`.
 - The first stop in guide with `guideId` 2 will display `1.jpg`.
 - The second stop in guide with `guideId` 2 will display `2.jpg`.

-And all the files needed do exist in their respective directory, as we can see in the directory listing of `public/images`.

 ## Available options